reonZ/pf2e-toolbelt/README.md

 Allow the use of Target Token Helper in your world, its different parts are client side settings and can be found below.

+## Target Token Helper - Saves

+When a damage chat message with multiple targets is created from a spell, should the inline save rolls also generate the regular chat messages.

 # CLIENT FEATURES

 ## Merge Damage